March 8 - 21, 2021

 About the Show

-- Seedfolks is performed by one actor who portrays all 11 characters.
+- Seedfolks is performed by one actor who portrays all characters.
 The play is based on the Newberry Medal-winning novel by Paul Fleischman.
+Most of the characters in the original book are included in the play as well as a few new characters.
+Virgil, Nora, and Maricela are not included in the play.

-- First premiering on the CTC stage in 2014, Seedfolks has since traveled to Seattle, South Africa, Nebraska, New York, and rural Minnesota.
+- This production was first produced and recorded at Children’s Theatre Company in 2014.
+Seedfolks has since traveled to Seattle, South Africa, Nebraska, New York, and rural Minnesota.

 - We know that teachers are the best judge to determine the right fit for their unique group of students.
 We recommend Seedfolks for students in grades 4 – 12 due to the content and themes of this performance.
 Check out the synopsis and content advisories for full information.